 2.2.
 Utah Code §76-8-105 (Receiving or Soliciting a Bribe by a Public Servant)

 3.2.
-Substantial interest: “Substantial interest” means the ownership, either legally or equitably, by a Regent, the Regent’s spouse, or the Regent’s minor children, of at least 5% of the outstanding capital stock of a corporation or a 5% interest in any other business entity.
+Substantial interest: “Substantial interest” means the ownership, either legally or equitably, by a Board member, the Board member’s spouse, or the Board member’s minor children, of at least 5% of the outstanding capital stock of a corporation or a 5% interest in any other business entity.

 R122-4.
 Duties and Responsibilities

 4.1.
-Compliance with Utah Statutes: Regents must comply with all state laws, with particular attention to those that govern conflicts of interest and their service as public officials as noted in the references of this policy.
+Compliance with Utah Statutes: Board members must comply with all state laws, with particular attention to those that govern conflicts of interest and their service as public officials as noted in the references of this policy.

 4.2.2.
-Regents shall not receive or agree to receive compensation for assisting any person or business entity in any transaction involving a Utah state agency, including the State Board of Regents (including UHEAA and UESP) or any other Utah institution of higher education (as defined in Utah Code Ann. §53B-2-101), without first disclosing such facts in a sworn, written disclosure statement as set forth in Section 5 of this policy.
+Board member shall not receive or agree to receive compensation for assisting any person or business entity in any transaction involving a Utah state agency, including the Board of Higher Education (including UHEAA and UESP) or any other Utah institution of higher education (as defined in Utah Code Ann. §53B-2-101), without first disclosing such facts in a sworn, written disclosure statement as set forth in Section 5 of this policy.

 4.3.
-Duty to Not Use Official Position for Personal Economic Gain: Regents shall not use or attempt to use their official positions to further substantially their personal economic interest or to secure special privileges or exemptions for themselves or others.
+Duty to Not Use Official Position for Personal Economic Gain: Board member shall not use or attempt to use their official positions to further substantially their personal economic interest or to secure special privileges or exemptions for themselves or others.

 4.4.
-Duty to Recuse Oneself on a Matter Involving a Substantial Interest: Regents shall recuse themselves from the discussion and vote on a matter that involves any business entity as to which they are officers, directors, or employees or in which they own a substantial interest.
+Duty to Recuse Oneself on a Matter Involving a Substantial Interest: Board member shall recuse themselves from the discussion and vote on a matter that involves any business entity as to which they are officers, directors, or employees or in which they own a substantial interest.

 R122-5.
 Procedures for Submitting Disclosure Statement